Old Bridge at Latheronwheel

 7.9 miles | 12.6 km.

 The route rises immediately to clifftops and continues outside the fences most of the way.
 There are wonderful views and several interesting landscape features along the way.
 The route visits the beautiful harbours of Latheronwheel and Lybster, the abandoned fishing station at Achastle-shore, and the sweeping panorama of Forse Bay with its castle at one end and waterfall at the other.

 Amber (mostly marked).
 The tenth stage of the JOGT is a bit rough in places and still involves crossing 2-4 barbed wire fences.
-It involves walking in tall summer grass along some of its length.
-The stage is marked from Dunbeath Harbour to Laidhay, from Latheronwheel to Forse, and about a mile at Achastle.
+It may require walking in tall summer grass along some of its length.
+The stage is marked except for a half-mile gap midway between Dunbeath and Latheronwheel.
 The 2/3 mile from the whale-watching viewpoint down to Lybster harbour is a good developed trail and then the walk into Lybster is along a quiet tarmac road.